rivalramadhan/pmb-stimata/README.md

 # pmb-stimata

-Welcome to the new pmb-stimata.
-This repository contains the source code for a web application used in the new student admission process at an educational institution.
+The purpose of creating this website is to assist in managing the new student admission process at the campus, which previously used a manual system.

 ## Features